behaviour and reproduction of the lynx

-The lynx is a nimble and stealthy predator.
-As a feline the lynx can see in the dark.
-Their eyes are large and their corneas are mirror-like.
-The lynx's hearing is very well developed, unlike its sense of smell, and it locates its prey primarily by hearing and sight.
+The lynx is an agile and stealthy predator.
+As all felines, the lynx can see very well in the dark.
+It has large eyes with mirror-like corneas.
+Unlike its sense of smell, the hearing of the lynx is well developed, and it primarily locates its prey using its hearing and sharp eyesight.

-Male lynxes have larger territories than females and the territories of male lynxes may overlap with those of several females.
-The lynx is the most active at dusk and at night, but it has been observed moving in the daytime as well.
-It prefers rocky and hilly terrain that is hard to reach and when threatened it can climb a tree.
+Males have slightly larger territories than females, and the territory of a male may overlap those of several females.
+While the lynx is the most active at dusk and during the night, it is sometimes also out and about during the day.
+When at rest, the lynx prefers inaccessible terrain with boulder fields and hills, and when threatened, it can escape by climbing a tree.

-The lynx's keen senses mean that humans rarely get to see it in the wild.
-The lynx has no natural predators, but it steers clear of wolves.
+Due to the keen senses of the lynx, humans rarely see them in the wild.
+The lynx has no natural predators but it steers clear of wolves.

 The mating season of the lynx is in February and March, and the gestation period is 63 to 72 days.
 The lynx has a litter of 1 to 4 cubs, most commonly 2 to 3.
 Both the mother’s age and the availability of food affect the number of cubs, and the first litters of a female are usually smaller.
 The cubs live with their mother in a family group and are dependent on her until the following spring.